Skip to content

 }

-Here you can see that when we say Fault runs the model, it isn’t actually evaluating any code.
-Instead it is exploring all possible branches of the behavior and converting them into logic rules (more on this later).
 We start off with 20 sandwiches and Fault says in the first step of the model we have two scenarios: either we have 20 sandwiches or we have 15 sandwiches.

 If the number of sandwiches is less than the number of people, add difference between sandwiches and people

 But Fault will explore both the scenario where the conditional is true and the scenario where it is false.
-It doesn’t evaluate the conditional, it neither knows nor cares if the conditional is true.
+It doesn't evaluate the conditional, it neither knows nor cares if the conditional is true.
 It just creates a rule in SMT that says if the conditional IS true than the number of sandwiches should be increased by the number of people less the sandwiches we have.
-Since in the first loop we have MORE sandwiches than people that number is -5.
+Since in the first round we have MORE sandwiches than people that number is -5.
 20 - 5 = 15 sandwiches.
 The solver then dismisses that value and selects the correct value of 20 for future steps.

 So the way this plays out is that state 0 of the variable sandwich_day_sandwiches_ham is 20, state 1 (the conditional is true) is 15, state 2 (the conditional is false) is 20 and state 3 is a phi value where the solver selects either the true branch or the false branch.
 Written this way the model checker briefly peeks into other potential futures.

-There are ways of fine tuning our specification to eliminate this behavior that we’ll get to later.
-What’s useful about looking at all possible scenarios in the model is that it allows us to consider what the system behavior would be if safety checks happened too late, if we’ve created race conditions, if we don’t get a response from a request … all things that happen on real systems and sometimes cause problems.
+What's useful about looking at all possible scenarios in the model is that it allows us to consider what the system behavior would be if safety checks happened too late, if we've created race conditions, if we don't get a response from a request ... all things that happen on real systems and sometimes cause problems.

 There's one more part of our model we're going to add.
 We're going to tell Fault we believe it is impossible that we'll run out of sandwiches and ask it to prove us wrong.